2026 Mulan International Film Festival Rules and Regulations

 f.
 For feature-length films, only the first or the second feature-length film of a director are eligible.

 g.
-Films must NOT have been released in Canada in any form, including but not limited to theatre, broadcast, home entertainment, online streaming and Video On Demand (VOD).
+Films must have at least Toronto premiere status.
+It has not been presented at any motion picture event in the Greater Toronto Area; and it has not been released in the Greater Toronto Area in any form, including but not limited to theatre, broadcast, home entertainment, online streaming and Video On Demand (VOD).

 h.
 An online screener of the film must be provided and made available for streaming.
 No DVD, Blu-ray or other physical screeners are accepted.